fbpx

 The idea of “Love” is much more than saying I love you.
 True, sustained, soul-affirming love goes beyond what we say to what we do.
 It’s how we show up, over and over and over again.
 To be genuine, our demonstration of love for another must be aligned with our vision and values.

-If you’ve downloaded the Vision and Values Worksheet, you know we’re focusing this quarter on Friends and Family
+If you’ve downloaded the Vision & Values Family and Friends Worksheet, you know we’re focusing this quarter on Friends and Family

 It’s not a mistake that our relationships are at the core of our self-worth.
 So, as you walk through the worksheet, reflect back on the guiding questions in our Family and Friends blog.